iotifiedBigYus/mustapekka/diary.md

 The opening of the umbrella is now animated, but I'm not crazy happy about how it looks in game.

 New experimental textures added, and with it a new palette.
 The palette consists mostly of gloomier colors, but I think it has a vibe that could work.
 The the wall bricks are too in your face / noisy atm, but the ground bricks look nice. *More testing needed*

+## Sam, 9.4.2024

+Experimented some more with the textures.
+Simplified them and made room for light gray in the palette.
+Adding a dark strip at the south-east sides of sprites really makes them pop.
+I like how its looking B).

+I'm thinking that I could remove the umbrella tilting, making the character accelerate by shear willpower.
+This would make the graphics and animations smoother.
+I'm also thinking that the game should check if the player has enough room above to deploy the umbrella so it doesn't deploy into ceilings.

+TODO:
+- Roof textures